-A collaboration to end ocean plastic pollution in Small Island Developing States
+A collaboration to end marine plastic pollution in Small Island Developing States

 On World Oceans Day, we announced our partnership with the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS).
-Together we will build and implement solutions towards eradicating ocean plastic pollution in island member states under the Parley A.I.R.
-Strategy (Avoid, Intercept, and Redesign).
+Together we will build and implement solutions towards eradicating marine plastic pollution in island member states under the Parley AIR Strategy (Avoid, Intercept, and Redesign).

 The announcement was made on June 8, 2016, at “He Lei Holo Puni Honua,” a ceremonial presentation of declarations in Long Island City, New York.
 During the ceremony, the Polynesian voyaging canoe, Hōkūleʻa, crossed the East River from the UN Headquarters, symbolizing how the oceans connect us all — and how global unity is the way forward in safeguarding our future.